syncfusion-content/maui-docs/MAUI/Avatar-view/Content-type.md

 ## Custom image

 You can add a custom user image by setting the `ImageSource` property.
-Refer to this [`documentation`](https://help.syncfusion.com/maui/avatar-view/getting-started).
+Refer to the Getting Started Documentation in SfAvatarView

 ## GroupView